 The obvious exception would be someone who bought a car to fix up or someone who may have owned a car as a collectible that actually appreciated vs depreciated.

 Although the govt cracks down hard on people flipping cars that don’t report their income, the person selling one collectible car over a significant length of time can probably breathe easy knowing the IRS isn’t too worried about them, unless of course, the profits reach into the millions.

 How To Gift A Car In Florida

 Yes, gifting a car in Florida is possible, and no, you do not have to pay sales taxes.
 All you need to do is fill out a vehicle title transfer just as you would with any other vehicle.
 The only difference is that you will need to document with the person giving the vehicle as a gift that you did not pay for the car.
-This can be done with a standard bill of sale, or with an affidavit, which is essentially a written statement.
+This can be done with a standard bill of sale, or with an affidavit.

 Here is a video I created where I discuss my process for pricing a car you intend to sell.
 This is exactly how I would price cars from even before I bought them in an auction to the day I sold them on the retail market.
 About 17 mins into the video I discuss in more depth the two tips for negotiating the selling price and dealing with potential car buyers when they call or show up.
 I certainly recommend a listen if you are still a bit confused or if you just prefer video/audio to reading.